jackfiszr/pl2xl/README.md

 ## Key Features

 - Support for reading specific sheets from Excel files.
+- Automatically converts empty cells interpreted by ExcelJS as empty strings to `null` for compatibility with Polars DataFrames.
 - Optional column auto-fitting when writing DataFrames to Excel.
 - Ability to write multiple DataFrames into separate worksheets.
-- Support for table styling with Excel themes for enhanced readability.
+- Skips empty DataFrames when writing, with warnings for each skipped sheet.
 - Full compatibility with Polars DataFrames for seamless data manipulation.

 ---